Vucig – Social Work

 Options: Volunteer Basis, Potential for UROP Funding

-Evaluation of Project BRIGHT II (Building Resilience through Intervention: Growing Healthier Together) — SUMMER OPPORTUNITY
+Evaluation of Project BRIGHT II (Building Resilience through Intervention: Growing Healthier Together) and NESST (Newborns Exposed to Substances: Support and Treatment)

-The BU evaluation study will evaluate Project BRIGHT II’s program activities, interventions, methods, and implementation to assess the project’s overall effectiveness.
-Project BRIGHT II evaluation staff are currently collecting data on the child development, history and symptoms of trauma in both parent and child, and parental stressors, which will be used as part of the evaluation.
-Data collected during the evaluation study will contribute to a greater clinical understanding of the impact of trauma on children and to the development of effective evidence-based practice models.
+The Boston University School of Social Work evaluation team, led by Professor Ruth Paris, is looking for a part-time (5-10 hrs/wk) Research Assistant (RA) to assist with the evaluation of Project BRIGHT II and/or Project NESST.
+Both interventions address the needs of mothers in substance use treatment and their young children.
+The research team currently evaluates program activities, interventions, methods, and implementation to assess the projects’ overall effectiveness.
+Project BRIGHT II evaluation staff are collecting data on child development, history and symptoms of trauma in both parent and child, and parental stressors, which will be used as part of the evaluation.
+NESST evaluation staff are analyzing qualitative data from a needs assessment and building a new evaluation project as the intervention is developed.
+Data collected during the evaluation studies will contribute to a greater clinical understanding of the impact of parental substance use and trauma on young! children and to the development of effective evidence-based dyadic practice models.